Celia Wade-Brown: Member of Parliament

-Wade-Brown was a candidate in the Wairarapa seat again at the 2023 election, and was 15th on the Green party list.
-She came fourth place, winning 1,832 votes.
+After a four-year hiatus from politics, Wade-Brown was selected as the Green Party's candidate for the Wairarapa general electorate seat at the 2020 election.
+She did not stand on the party list.
+At the 2023 election Wade-Brown contested Wairarapa for a second time and was 15th on the party list.
+She came fourth place in the electorate, winning 1,832 votes.
 The Green Party had its most successful result ever, but was one seat short of bringing Wade-Brown to Parliament.

 Following Golriz Ghahraman's resignation announcement on 16 January 2024, Wade-Brown was declared elected a Member of Parliament from the Green Party list by the Electoral Commission on 19 January.
+In January 2026 she announced her intention to retire at that year's general election.

+During her term as a Member of Parliament, Wade-Brown held party spokesperson roles in democracy and electoral reform, digitising government, local government, and tourism and hospitality, sitting as a member of the government administration committee.
+She was also associate spokesperson for conservation and campaigned for the compulsory microchipping and registration of cats.

+On 28 January 2026, Wade-Brown announced she would not stand at the 2026 New Zealand general election.